AndorGunczer/42-Minishell/README.md

 interactive mod : Accept input typed from the keyboard

 non interactive mod : Shells execute commands read from a file

+create struct with bigger variable to smaller to avoid padding

+built-in fct:
+echo with option -n
+cd with only a relative or absolute path pwd with no options export with no options unset with no options env with no options or arguments exit with no options